dbt-labs/dbt-athena/README.md

 #### Iceberg
-The adapter support table materialization for Iceberg.
+The adapter supports table materialization for Iceberg.

 To get started just add this as your model:
 ```